Bab al-Sheikh: Hadhrat al-Qadiriyya

-Traditionally, the Abd al-Qadir al-Gilani Mosque held iftar and tarawih sessions during Ramadan with the mosque's kitchen cooking food for the people of the area.
+When visiting the Hadhrat, it was common to recite Surat al-Fatiha among entering the door as a custom.
+Sufi ceremonies that contained dhikr and candles were done by sheikhs to cure sick women who visited the mosque.
+Among the visitors were people who came from as far as India due to the popularity of al-Gilani's teachings in India.
+For various reasons, many visitors donated thousands to the Hadhrat al-Qadiriyya and performed ziyarat to his tomb.
+Traditionally, the Hadhrat al-Qadiriyya held iftar and tarawih sessions during Ramadan with the mosque's kitchen cooking food for the people of the area.
 During the COVID-19 pandemic, the mosque was forced to close down until it was reopened for Ramadan in 2021 to let in visitors to break fast and perform tarawih.